jxwleong/jtag-boundary-scan/README.md

 IDCODE, SAMPLE/PRELOAD will be used to test the JTAG device(s) in STM32F103C8T6.

 ## <a name="jtagIntro"></a> What is JTAG?
-JTAG is an industrial standard for testing and verifying PCB designs after fabricate.
+JTAG is an industrial standard for testing and verifying PCB designs after fabricate (Boundary Scan).
 Besides that, JTAG is often used as an debugger for hardware such as microcontroller like STM32F103C8T6.

 ![JTAG Register](https://trello-attachments.s3.amazonaws.com/5d00bb8cf5abae679851c1e1/663x747/aaf8d3e3d635433cda69bcc63c7b9f44/Instruction-decoder.png)